lunemec/django-pages/README.md

 -------------

 You can now add images directly from admin.
 Select Page/Post you want to edit.
 Click on Image icon in the editor.
 Click Browse server.
-In the new window, either upload your image (will be automatically resized to fit 800x600 px) or select already uploaded image from the files.
+In the new window, either upload your image or select already uploaded image from the files.

 Once selected, Image will be automatically selected by the editor, and you can hit OK.
 It will automatically create link for that image.

-If you want this image to have nice pop-up effects from Lightbox2, click on small magnifiing glass icon (Create Lightbox), insert text you want the image to have and click OK.

-Files will be uploaded to your MEDIA_ROOT path into folder uploaded (you can change this in file connector/settings.oy)
+Files will be uploaded to your `MEDIA_ROOT` path into folder uploaded (you can change this in file connector/settings.py - I'm working on making this easier)

-Don't forget to set your /media/uploadeded/ folder permissions to 775 so you'll be able to save images into it from admin!
+Don't forget to set your /media/uploaded/ folder permissions to 775 so you'll be able to save images into it from admin!

 Templates